 came second in the WSL Spring Series and claimed the FA Women's Cup in 2016–17, with Lloyd netting in the final.

 Lloyd made her last appearance for City on May 21, when she was sent off for elbowing Annie Heatherson of Yeovil Town in the face.
 Her three-match suspension for aggressive behavior lasted the rest of her loan period.

-An important fact about Carli Lloyd is that she scored four goals in 18 games for Sky Blue last season.
+An important fact about Carli Lloyd is that she scored four goals in 18 games for Sky Blue in 2018.
 On the last day of the 2018 NWSL season, she scored the game's lone goal in a 1–0 victory against the Orlando Pride.
 It was the season's first and only victory for Sky Blue.
 She was selected to the Second XI of the 2018 NWSL.

 An important fact about Carli Lloyd is that she played for the United States at the under-21 level before moving up to the senior squad when he was 23 years old.

 She won the Nordic Cup four times as a member of the under-21 squad, in 2002, 2003, 2004, and 2005, in Finland, Denmark, Iceland, and Sweden, respectively.
 She assisted in the United States' 1–0 victory againstDenmark

 in the first round of the 2003 Nordic Cup.

 She started every match in the 2004 Nordic Cup, scoring two goals and providing one assist.
 The next year, she scored three goals at the 2005 Nordic Cup, including one in the final match againstNorway